-Did you know that 10-20% of school-age children experience some kind of stress and anxiety?
+Did you know that anxiety and stress in children isn't all that uncommon?
+In fact, 10-20% of school-age children experience some kind of anxiety symptoms.
 When anxiety and stress get out of hand in children, it can lead to larger health problems in adulthood.
 And let’s face it, we all worry from time to time but when that worry turns into anxiety and stress, it can begin to affect everything from grades, to sleep and your child’s personal relationships.

 While not all stress is bad, you need to be watchful for clues that your child’s stress and anxiety has become too much.
-Some signs include:
+Some childhood anxiety symptoms include:

 - Poor sleep